 La Croix de Carbonnieux – second wine.
 Aromatic and attractive, nicely structured, round and with tasty fruit.
 One to be consumed in its early days.
 87p.

 La Croix de Carbonnieux white – second wine.
-Crispy, scent of acacia flower and green apple.
+Crispy, a scent of acacia flower and green apple.
 Smooth and supple on the palate.
 Tasty, round and pleasant.
 87p.

 La Dame des Couhins – second wine.
 Round, supple, harmonious, tasty black cherries, velvety texture, sleek.
 88p.